Vitamin A and Carotene

 What are Carotenes?

-By donating an electron, antioxidants are able to take away the power of free radicals.
-In other words, the free radical's ability to oxidize cells is eliminated.
-Oxidation of the body's cells is very similar to what happens when rust appears on a car.
-Once the cells inside the body start becoming oxidized, serious health complications often result.
-Some of these adverse conditions include such age-related conditions as heart disease, macular degeneration, arthritis, Alzheimer's disease and cataracts.
+By donating an electron, antioxidants are able to take away the power of free radicals, unstable molecules which contain a free electron seeking a connection.
+This means that the free radical's ability to oxidize cells is eliminated.
+Oxidation of the body's cells is more easily understood as being similar to what happens when rust appears on a car.
+Once the cells inside the body start becoming oxidized by free radicals, serious health complications often result.

 Natural Sources of Vitamin A